Anyone who has homeschooled for more than one hour knows that interruptions are part of the job description.

 Expect the unexpected, do what you can to prepare ahead and you’ll be well on your way to homeschooling through even the most daunting home renovation.

-Check out the next post to discover the most important way to homeschool successfully in the midst of construction!
+Check out this post to discover the most important way to homeschool successfully in the midst of construction!

 Subscribe today and never miss a post!